kyunbhaii/FastAPI-Project/FastAPI ML /README.md

 - Add data visualization in frontend
 - Create Docker containers for easy deployment
 - Add unit and integration tests

 ---

-## Contributing

-Contributions are welcome!
-To contribute:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

----